therishabh/salesforce-apex/README.md

 https://www.apexhours.com/soql-cheat-sheet/

 ## Asynchronous Processing Basics
+- Asynchronous Apex is used to run processes in a separate thread, at a later time.
+An asynchronous process is a process or function that executes a task "in the background" without the user having to wait for the task to finish.
+- Synchronous Apex means entire Apex code is executed in one single go.
+Asynchronous term means not existing or occurring at the same time.
+- We use asynchronous apex mostly when callouts to external systems is required, code needs to be run at some particular time, higher Governor Limits are required for some operation.
 - An asynchronous process executes a task in the background.
 - User doesn't have to wait for the task to finish.
 - Use Asynchronous Apex for: